 Of the smaller monkeys, Black-mantled Tamarins will be heard by their squeaking; whilst to see the world's smallest monkey, the Pygmy Marmoset, we will rely on the local knowledge of your indigenous Kichwa guides to locate a tree where they feed on tree sap.

 Whilst larger mammals do their best to keep out of sight, camera traps set in this area have recorded Pumas, Jaguars, Peccary, Jaguarundi and Tapir.
 We will be looking out for the tracks of these elusive animals; and by day and night we will have good chances to see both Spectacled Caiman and Black Caiman, which are largest of all Amazon reptiles.

-This hosted journey will take place just after one of Galapagos Wildlife & Marine Life Yacht Safaris, which will also be hosted by Ralph; and just before one of our Galapagos Shark Research Insights and Photography Dive Liveaboard led by one of the World's foremost whale shark researchers and photographer, Dr Simon Pierce.
+In 2021,this hosted journey will take place just after our Galapagos Shark Research Insights and Photography Dive Liveaboard hosted by Dr Simon Pierce.